changkun/AugmentedTouch/report/result-summary.md

 	<p><strong>Fig 4.</strong> PIN-Entry Study: </p>
 </div>

-Each participant completed a sit down meeting maintain half one-hour for input 6 PINS x 10 repetitions x 6 touches x 4 hand postures x 2 devices(iPhone 6 Plus and iPhone 5).
+Each participant completed a sit down meeting maintain half one-hour for input **6 PINS x 10 repetitions x 6 touches x 4 hand postures x 2 devices**(iPhone 6 Plus and iPhone 5).
 The 6 PINs are pre-install on the study app, which is 273849, 593827, 950284, 020485, 857162, 495937, all of these numbers are randomly generated.

 At the end of user study, we collected statistics, 16 joined participants which from 10 people of male and 6 people of female.
 The age range of Participants from 19 to 34, and half of participants are range in 23 to 27.
-A questionnaire invastigation after participants finished study shows the average of participants touch screen smartphone use age
+A questionnaire invastigation after participants finished study shows the average of participants age of use touch screen smartphone almost five years.
+Half of participants are currently using PIN code to protect thier phone and a quarter use fingerprint.

-## Evaluation
+## III.
+Evaluation

-### Datasets Description
+### 3.1 Datasets Description

 Our datasets contains three parts, which is the touch moment datasets, sensor buffer of a tap moment and a related questionnaire dataset of JSON format based.

-#### Touch-Moment Dataset
+#### 3.1.1 Touch-Moment Dataset

 Every moment record recorded the moment of touch position and offset, including values of device attitute, accelerator and gyroscope sensors.
 For each participant, the study App can record multi-times(test_count).
 In every test case, participant can tap multi-times(tap_count), and every tap have three different type that participants may not realized they actrally moved their finger when the applying a touch, which means this moment dataset recording from finger upon the screen to the finger detached.